 It’s Not Mobile Friendly

 Is your site responsive, or at least mobile friendly?
 (Here’s a quick article on the difference, because yes, there is a difference.)
 If you’re not sure, navigate to it on a mobile web browser.
 Does it look tiny or distorted?
 If so, you have an issue.
 Mobile internet traffic surpassed desktop traffic for the first time in 2016, and is especially true with a market like weddings, where most of today’s brides use their phones considerably more than computers.
 Regardless of your business, if you’re not optimizing your website for mobile devices, you’re losing many potential customers who are navigating there on their phone or tablet.
 So, while this is far from a license to disregard desktop traffic, it’d be wise to toss desktop-centric technologies like Flash to the side.
 (Flash doesn’t work on iPhones.)

 Don’t underestimate typography’s role in communicating your hotel, destination, or venue’s message.
 If your default font is Arial or Times New Roman, it’s high time for you to pick an alternative that better fits your brand.
 There are a slew of options that’ll immediately make your website fresher and more appealing, and yes, you now have many more web-friendly options than you did just a few years ago.

 It’s Hard to Quickly Update Your Site

 If you have to call your website guy or gal (or web design agency) to make small updates to your website, you either don’t have a CMS (content management system) in place, you have a poor one, or you don’t know how to use it.
 Regardless, there’s an issue.
-In 2017, there’s no excuse to not use one of the many great options out there to make managing your content simple.
+There’s no excuse to not use one of the many great options out there to make managing your content simple.
 In fact, having a solid CMS in place allows you to get more life out of your website and tweak things here and there rather than investing in an entirely new site every two years.